 Messing Family Public Service Fellowship

-Deadline for Fall Messing Fellowship is Friday, September 5, 2014 by 12pm - please apply on UFUNDS.
+Deadline for Spring Messing Fellowship is Friday, December 5, 2014 by Noon (12pm) - please apply on UFUNDS.

 - Internship must focus on public education in a way that advances student's understanding of public education in the U.S. and their own interest and career possibilities in education; can involve direct work with students (though not student teaching), teachers, and administrators; and/or research, policy, or advocacy work related to public education.